MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/5-implement-resiliency-with-linkerd.md

-In the previous exercise you implemented resiliency by adding failure-handling code, in the form of Polly policies.
+In the previous exercise, you implemented resiliency by adding failure-handling code, in the form of Polly policies.
 You can certainly say that it was a small change but it's also true that you only updated one microservice.
 So it could mean a non-trivial effort if you had to update a large application composed of many microservices.

-You'll now make you application more fault tolerant by deploying [Linkerd](https://linkerd.io/2/overview/).
+You'll now make the app more fault tolerant by deploying Linkerd.

 In this exercise you will: